orlandos-nl/MongoKitten/README.md

 This can be found [here](http://planteam.github.io/MongoKitten/docs/).

-We have our own Dash documentation for MongoKitten which can be found [here](dash-feed://http%3A%2F%2Fplanteam%2Egithub%2Eio%2FMongoKitten%2FMongoKitten%2Exml)
+We have our own Dash documentation for MongoKitten which can be found in the top-right corner of the Documentation.

 ## Requirements